BEHA – Innovative safety features for regional air transport

 This was never more clearly demonstrated when a U.S. Coast Guard aircraft captured the moment a pilot had a fuel issue in his Cirrus aircraft on a ferry flight to Hawaii.
 The Coast Guard were able to vector the pilot to a nearby Cruise ship that deployed a lifeboat, the aircraft circled the ship until it ran out of fuel and then the pilot deployed the recovery parachute.
 This type of innovative safety system has saved many lives in recent years and we believe it should now be a mandatory fitment for all new aircraft.

 One of the other most common form of accident for general aviation aircraft is related to landing gear failure.
 When we initially designed the BEHA, we intended the aircraft to have fixed landing gear, primarily to reduce weight.
-This also brings us an additional safety feature benefit, removing an item that the pilot needs to worry about and more importantly, removing the opportunity for part or full landing gear failure.
+This also brings us an additional safety feature benefit, removing the opportunity for part or full landing gear failure.
 Fixed landing gear also reduces insurance premiums and thus lowers operational cost further.

 BEHA will be a truly safe aircraft to fly family, colleagues and friends in.